mikeoswald/testcontainers-java-module-vault/README.md

 ## Copyright

-Copyright (c) 2015, 2016 Richard North and other authors.
+Copyright (c) 2017 Capital One Services, LLC and other authors.

 See [AUTHORS](AUTHORS) for contributors.